stackmutt/whoisd/README.md

 ```

 - "name": ["name.fullName"] - use dot notation for embedded fields (MySQL storage not allowed)
-- "name": ["name.firstName", "name.lastName"] - all these fields will be joined by default
+- "name": ["name.firstName", "name.lastName"] - all values of the fields will be joined by default

 ```json
 [